Research and Education - SGEP Advisor Monique Myers, Valerie Borel

 Teachers should be willing to implement watershed and wetland curricula in their classes.
 They will participate in a day of fieldwork and collect scientific data that will build on the prior year's dataset and may be used by scientists for the RESTOR Project.
-With the assistance of researchers from Santa Barbara Channelkeeper, teachers will use their water-quality monitoring skills to train students.
-In a field trip to Ormond Beach students and teachers will monitor water quality and participate in wetland restoration activities at the Ormond Point Nursery and Research Facility (buses provided).
-The RESTOR Project culminates with an essay contest whose winners (one student and teacher per class) will go on a research cruise to monitor water quality and visit one of the Channel Islands.
+With the assistance of researchers from Santa Barbara Channelkeeper, teachers will use their water-quality monitoring skills to train students in the classroom.
+In a field trip to Ormond Beach students and teachers will monitor water quality and participate in wetland restoration and /or beach research activities (buses provided).
+The RESTOR Project culminates with an essay contest whose winners (1-3 students per class accompanied by their teacher) will go on a research cruise to monitor water quality and visit one of the Channel Islands.
 To encourage the long-term use of their training, teachers and students will interact with local scientists from nonprofit watershed monitoring groups and be provided with long-term access to water-quality monitoring equipment.

 Target Audience: Fifteen 6th- to 8th-grade science teachers from Ventura County schools and one class of students per teacher, predominantly representing multicultural populations.

 Timeframe: Please contact Valerie Borel (email@example.com) for specific dates.